csiro-data-school/git-continued/_episodes/03-branches.md

 ~~~
 {: .shell}

-- This command shows where we are, it does not create a branch.
+- This command shows where we are, and which other branches exist, it does not create a branch.
-- There is only one brach, `master`, and we are on `master` (`*` represents the `HEAD`).
+- There is only one branch, `master`, and we are on `master` (`*` represents the `HEAD`).

-In the following we will learn how to create branches, how to switch between them,
+In the following section we will learn how to create branches, how to switch between them,
 how to merge branches, and how to remove them afterwards.